Inklingo

 nounA1general

-Use 'entrada' for the physical act or place of entering, like a door or gate, or for a simple record in a diary or log.
+Use 'entrada' for the physical act of entering a place, a doorway, or a general record in a diary or log.

 A wide, inviting stone archway entrance framed by lush green vines and colorful flowers, leading into a bright space.